merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

                 -o name/of/output_file.txt
 {{ codestop }}

-The output of this is a %(codon-frequencies-txt)s that counts the number of each codon that appears in all of your genes.
+The output of this is a %(codon-frequencies-txt)s that counts the number of times each codon appears in all of your genes.

-If instead you want to calculate the data for the amino acids (this time looking at only a specific gene), run
+If instead you want to calculate the data for the amino acids, run

 {{ codestart }}
 anvi-get-codon-frequencies -c %(contigs-db)s \